Toast vs Square POS: Fees, Features & Which Is Best

 Square Payout Speed

 Square's standard payout takes 1 to 2 business days, similar to most traditional processors.
-For faster access, Square offers instant transfers at a 1.75% fee per transfer, depositing funds to a linked debit card within minutes.
+For faster access, Square offers instant transfers at a 1.95% fee per transfer, depositing funds to a linked debit card within minutes.
+Source: Square's official support documentation, accessed August 2026.

 Payout Comparison Insight